vontell/TrashTalkBot-Steamship/README.md

-# TrashTalk Bot from Regression Games
+# TrashTalk Bot using GPT-4 from Regression Games

-This repository contains the
+This repository contains the trash talking bot for use in the Regression Games Capture the Flag game mode.
+You can find the full tutorial here: https://medium.com/@RGAaron/writing-a-trash-talking-bot-on-regression-games-using-steamship-7633e231ccf1

 ## Quick Start